The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 damage suffered by the claimant in reliance on the representation

 In Connolly v Bellway Homes, the seller of development land was able to obtain damages from the buyer on the basis that it relied upon a statement by the buyer about the value per square foot of development land.
 The figure suggested by the buyer was used as the base figure in a formula designed to provide the seller with a share of the increase in value of the site.
 The buyer's representative adopted a figure of £210 per square foot in the negotiations, giving the impression that this was comparable to other developments.
 Negotiations continued in reliance on this representation and a base figure of £212 was agreed.
 The court accepted evidence that £183 would have been appropriate.
-Because the figure was overstated,
+Because the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.